matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 ### Software ###

 The computer shipped with macOS Big Sur (version 11) by default, and since then it has been upgraded to macOS Ventura (version 13).
 I really don't have much to say about macOS in general, it is a very modern and stable operating system.
-It did take a bit of getting used to since I never really used a Mac for an extended period of time, but I have since gotten the hang of it.
-Since I have been using Linux for almost 20 years, I definitely appreciate the underlying BSD architecture.
+It did take a bit of getting used to since I never really used a Mac for an extended period, but I have since gotten the hang of it.
+Since I have been using Linux for almost 20 years, I appreciate the underlying BSD architecture.

 There has been a considerable amount of work on getting Linux to run on Apple Silicon devices through the [Asahi Linux](https://asahilinux.org/) project and the results have been very promising, but I have not tested it yet.
 I want to use the laptop as it was intended, with software that is fully supported by the vendor.

 ### Limitations ###

-The first generation Apple Silicon M1 devices shipped without support for dual monitors (without workarounds), but that wasn't an issue for me since I moved to a single monitor setup around the time that I bought the MacBook Air.
+The first-generation Apple Silicon M1 devices shipped without support for dual monitors (without workarounds), but that wasn't an issue for me since I moved to a single monitor setup around the time that I bought the MacBook Air.

 There is also a lack of eGPU support, but that is not an issue for me since I never intended to use this device for gaming, and I don't have an eGPU to use with it anyways.